-But that doesn’t mean they are from less ‘nutritionally’ developed cuisine cultures too!
+But that doesn’t mean they are from less ‘nutritionally’ developed cuisine cultures as well!

-Some of the healthiest and most health-conscious cuisines are from some of the most least developed countries in the world, where a huge bulk of immigrants comes from.
+Some of the healthiest and most mind-body conscious cuisines are from some of the most least developed countries in the world, where a huge bulk of immigrants comes from.

-These immigrants may naively mistake as ‘goodness’ the cheapness of the unhealthy North American fast-food and processed ready-made supermarket ‘foods’ (claimed boldly and unashamedly on the packaging.)
+Those immigrants may naively mistake as ‘goodness’ the cheapness of the unhealthy North American fast-food and processed ready-made supermarket ‘foods’ (claimed boldly and unreservedly on the packaging.)
 Especially their offspring, if not all newcomers.